Afrobeats finally gets its groove on | DW | 02.02.2022

 The rise to global prominence of Afrobeats seems to have coincided with the pandemic.
 Indeed, hit after hit and collaborations with big-name international acts, from Justin Bieber to Beyonce to Ed Sheeran, are among recent successes.
 But the reality is different, the Lagos-based veteran producer and musician Ade Bantu told DW.

-"Nigeria has always been a powerhouse when it comes to music," Bantu said, rattling off a list of household names including King Sunny Day and Fela Kuti.
+"Nigeria has always been a powerhouse when it comes to music," Bantu said, rattling off a list of household names including King Sunny Ade and Fela Kuti.

 To explain the current wave of international prominence that Nigerian artists are enjoying, Bantu pointed to the 2012 success of the Nigerian artist D'Banj.
 His barrier-breaking, dancefloor-shaking single "Oliver Twist" in the United Kingdom "opened the floodgates."